oldsspecial/super-sniffle/README.md

 ## Quick Start

-> **Note**: super-sniffle is currently in early development.
-The API shown below represents the planned interface and is not yet implemented.
+> **Note**: super-sniffle is currently in active development.
+The API is stable for basic Cypher READ operations.

 ```python
 from super_sniffle import match, node, relationship, prop, param